On a generalization of the topological Brauer group: Introduction

 \section{Introduction}

-The Brauer group first appeared in Algebra and Number Theory as an important invariant of an arbitrary field $k$.
-Namely, it is the group of Morita equivalence classes of central simple algebras over $k$ with respect to the operation induced by the tensor product of algebras.
-Then A. Grothendieck, using Azumaya algebras, some generalizations of central simple algebras to $R$-algebras where $R$ need not be a field, translated the notion of the Brauer group to schemes.
-The birational invariance of the Brauer group found important applications in Algebraic Geometry: for example, it was used to construct counerexamples to Lüroth's problem.

-The Brauer group can also be translated to the setting of Algebraic Topology as the group of Morita equivalence classes of locally trivial matrix algebra bundles (the last are natural counterpart of Azumaya algebras in this context).
-There is a nice cohomological description $Br(X)\cong H^3_{tors}(X,\, \mathbb{Z})$ (due to J.-P. Serre, \cite{AG}) of this ``classical topological Brauer group'' (we remind it in subsection \ref{cltopBrrem}).
-In \cite{DD} all elements of the group $H^3(X,\, \mathbb{Z})$ were interpreted as Morita equivalence classes of bundles with fibers the $C^*$-algebra $\mathbb{K}$ of compact operators in a separable Hilbert space.
+The topological Brauer group $\mathrm{Br}(X)$ of a compact Hausdorff space $X$ is classically defined as the group of Morita equivalence classes of locally trivial matrix algebra bundles (MABs) over $X$, with the group operation induced by the fiberwise tensor product.
+In their foundational work \cite{AG}, Grothendieck and Serre established the cohomological isomorphism $\mathrm{Br}(X)\cong H^3_{\mathrm{tors}}(X;\,\mathbb{Z})$.
+This was subsequently placed into an infinite‑dimensional operator‑algebraic context by Dixmier and Douady \cite{DD}, who identified the full integral cohomology group $H^3(X;\,\mathbb{Z})$ with Morita equivalence classes of locally trivial bundles whose fibres are the $C^*$-algebra $\mathbb{K}$ of compact operators on a separable Hilbert space.

-It was found out that the Brauer group $H^3(X,\, \mathbb{Z})$ classifies twistings of the topological $K$-theory.
-The general idea of twisted cohomology is the following: if a cohomology theory is represented by an $\Omega$-spectrum $E$, then the untwisted cohomology of a space $X$ with coefficients $E$ is given by homotopy classes of sections of the trivial bundle over $X$ with fiber $E$ (namely by $[X,E]$).
-The twists are then the (possibly non-trivial) bundles $\mathcal{B}$ over $X$ with fiber $E$.
-These have morphisms: the suitably defined bundle automorphisms, and pullback makes this a functor on the category of spaces.
-The twisted cohomology for a given twist $\mathcal{B}$ is defined as the homotopy classes of sections of the bundle $\mathcal{B}$.
-Obviously, the details are a bit messy and probably best carried out in the context of higher categories.
-Details, in the context of K-theory, of such an approach are given in \cite{ABG}, \cite{ABG2}, \cite{ABGHR} in the context of $\infty$-categories, and in a more classical setting in \cite{MayS}.

-Twisted K-theory is of particular relevance as it appears naturally in string theory: for space-times with background Neveu-Schwarz H-flux, the so-called Ramond-Ramond charges of an associated field theory are rather classified by twisted K-theory.
-This has been studied a lot in the context of T-duality, where isomorphisms of twisted K-theory groups have been constructed.
-The topological aspects of this are described e.g.~in \cite{BSch,BSchR}.